 Where are the Bake Off winners now?

-As the show returns for a tenth series, we look at where all the winners are now.
+As the 10th series crowns its victor, we look at where all the past champions are now.

 Series 1 – Edd Kimber

-The first-ever series of the Great British Bake Off was won by debt collector Edd Kimber in 2010.
+The first series of The Great British Bake Off was won by debt collector Edd Kimber in 2010.

-Since winning the show he has left his job and published three cookbooks, Say It With Cake, The Boy Who Bakes and Patisserie Made Simple.
+After his win he left his job and published three cookbooks: Say It With Cake, The Boy Who Bakes and Patisserie Made Simple.